A grand jury investigating whether other crimes were broken in the case of an eastern Ohio girl raped last year planned to hear more evidence Friday.

-That could include situations where adults like coaches or school administrators knew of the rape allegation but failed to report it as required by Ohio law.
+One of the chief issues before the panel meeting in Steubenville is whether adults, such as coaches or school administrators, knew of the allegation but failed to report it as required by state law.

 The 14-member grand jury, which last met about six weeks ago, has been meeting on and off since beginning work in late April.